empa-scientific-it/instanceio/README.md

 # OpenBIS Instance Initialiser

 ## What is it
-This repository contains an *experimental* tool written in Kotlin which can import/export entire openBIS instances using JSON files.
+This repository contains an *experimental* tool written in Kotlin which can export and import the schema (*master data*) from  openBIS instances using JSON files.
 This software is in a very preliminary state, please feel free to open an issue or a PR if you find any problems.

 ## How to build the project
 If you want to easily manage various Java versions, I recommend to use SDKMAN as a package manager.
 ### Setup envrionment